Gastronomy Tours was awarded by IGCAT as one of the “Top 10 Websites for Foodie Travelers for 2025”!

 The award-winning Mushroom Museum, which shares a location with the equally remarkable Natural History Museum of Meteora, seeks to let visitors in on the secrets of the most exceptional fungi, ranging from the impressive and toxic fly agaric (Amanita muscaria) to common morels and white truffles.

-Natural-color, precise replica sculptures of the mushrooms in three different phases of their biological cycle are housed in corresponding artificial ecosystems.
-Visitors can have direct access to information about the various mushrooms on their mobile phones or tablets by scanning the different QR codes in the museum halls.
+Natural-colour, precise replica sculptures of the mushrooms in three different phases of their biological cycle are housed in corresponding artificial ecosystems.
+Visitors can access information about the various mushrooms directly on their mobile phones or tablets by scanning the different QR codes in the museum halls.

-The brand-new wing, which was built with the contribution of the University of Thessaly, is even more impressive: 12 of the most therapeutic species, as well as 23 edible ones, are exhibited here, in a 3D display that uses spatial augmented reality.
-Additionally, this lively museum organizes strolls, tastings and seminars; it also hosts a cafeteria, as well as a shop selling mushroom products (Tel. (+30) 24320.249.59, meteoramuseum.gr, open Tue-Fri 10:00-16:00, Sat-Sun 10:00-17:00).
+The brand-new wing, built with the contribution of the University of Thessaly, is even more impressive: it exhibits 12 of the most therapeutic species, as well as 23 edible ones, in a 3D display that uses spatial augmented reality.
+Additionally, this lively museum organises strolls, tastings and seminars; it also hosts a cafeteria, as well as a shop selling mushroom products (Tel. (+30) 24320.249.59, meteoramuseum.gr, open Tue-Fri 10:00-16:00, Sat-Sun 10:00-17:00).

-The Mushroom Museum in the village of Lavda, Grevena, consists of a small exhibition of mushroom replicas but also of real, fresh ones, which are changed every week.
+The Mushroom Museum in the village of Lavda, Grevena, features a small exhibition of both mushroom replicas and real, fresh ones, which are changed every week.
 Its experts will tell you all about the area’s fungi; however, the museum is open to groups by appointment only.
 Contact the Lavda Cultural Association (Tel. (+30) 698.749.7201, Dimitris Bolis). – Olga Charami

 Source: greece-is.com